 In accordance with ASC 350, the Group assigned and assessed goodwill for impairment at the reporting unit level.
 A reporting unit is an operating segment or one level below the operating segment.
 The Group has determined that it has two operating segments as its reporting units, namely Solar Energy Business and Connected Solution.
 Goodwill is recorded at the Solar Energy reporting unit.
 The Group performed impairment analysis on goodwill as of December 31 every year beginning with a qualitative assessment, or starting with the quantitative assessment instead.
 The quantitative goodwill impairment test compares the fair values of each reporting unit to its carrying amount, including goodwill.
 A reporting unit constitutes a business for which discrete profit and loss financial information is available.
-The fair value of each reporting unit is established using a combination of expected present value of future cash flows-and income approach valuation methodologies.
-If the fair value of each reporting unit exceeds its carrying amount, goodwill is not considered to be impaired.
-If the carrying amount of a reporting unit exceeds its fair value, an impairment loss shall be recognized in an amount equal to that excess, limited to the total amount of goodwill allocated to that reporting unit.
+The fair value of each reporting unit is established using a combination of expected present value of future cash flows and income approach valuation methodologies.
+If the fair value of each reporting unit exceeds its fair value, an impairment loss shall be recognized in an amount equal to that excess, limited to the total amount of goodwill allocated to that reporting unit.